Computational-conSequences/fastpangenomes/README.md

 # fast pangenomes
 This is a set of programs, scripts, etc, needed to quickly organize prokaryotic genomes into "species"-level groups (pangenomes, or, plainly, to try and accomodate new genomes into the hierarchies existing elsewhere.
 So, this needs a apipeline, and an explanation of what the pipeline would accomplish.

+## Scripts/programs

+Note: except for obvious shell scripts, like ".zsh" or ".sh" or ".bash", you should make these programs and scripts executables (under any unix, like linux or darwin):

+`chmod +x *.pl *.R`

+Yes, the ".R" are R scripts, but they run as executables.

 ## Needs:
 * mash: